‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 We don't want to hurt a fly or even a plant.
 We can't inflict harm on anyone at any time.

 And what is a frozen egg?
-And like, would they even be able to extract the DNA or the stem cells cells from the egg itself, depending on how they're classifying what that egg is?
+And like, would they even be able to extract the DNA or the stem cells from the egg itself, depending on how they're classifying what that egg is?

-Like, there's just a lot happening here in a way that I, I really appreciate and I'm very eager to see how they untangle.
+Like, there's just a lot happening here in a way that I, I really appreciate, and I'm very eager to see how they untangle.
 Yeah, it's fascinating.

 What was really interesting to me, and I think this consent question